JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8035 days**.

-And here is a just a random fact -  **Only President to win a Pulitzer: John F. Kennedy for "Profiles in Courage"**.
+And here is a just a random fact -  **The sport Lacrosse was initially played by Native American Indians.
+They played the sport to prepare for war**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)